flari949/COSC349/README.md

 ```127.0.0.1:8080```

 Doing so will prompt the user for a username and password.
 If verification credentials have not been set by the administrator, default username and password values are 'webuser1'.
 On credential verification the web server will display the database information.
-A user, once their account has been given created (with capabilities relative to set privileges), may access the database server through ssh by running the following on the command line:
+A user, once their account has been created (with capabilities relative to set privileges), may access the database server through ssh by running the following on the command line:

 ```mysql -h 192.168.56.12 -u <username> -p```